Lafetz/multiplayer-trivia/README.md

 # Trivia Multiplayer

 A web-based application developed using Go and HTMX.
-Players can engage in real-time trivia competitions with other players.players have the ability to choose categories, modify game settings including timer duration and the number of questions.
+Players can engage in real-time trivia competitions with other players.

+## ☑ FE

+- [x] User Authentication
+- [x] Modify timer and number of questions
+- [x] Choose categories
+- [ ] CI/CD
+- [ ] Monitoring
+- [ ] Leaderboards
+- [ ] Power-ups

 ## Demo